awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

     --role-arn arn:aws:iam::111122223333:role/role_name
 ```

-To map an IAM user to a Kubernetes RBAC user, see [Enabling IAM user and role access to your cluster](add-user-role.md)\.
+To map an [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) to a Kubernetes RBAC user, see [Enabling IAM principal access to your cluster](add-user-role.md)\.

 ## `aws-iam-authenticator` Not found<a name="no-auth-provider"></a>